hungsu/digital_garden/src/site/notes/Public/Home.md

 ## Blog of sorts

+- 2023 February 9: I tried installing some brass [[Private/quick connect fitting\|quick connect fitting]]s to my hoses, but they leaked.
 - 2022 November 12: With Elon Musk’s acquisition of Twitter I’ve started a new [[Software/Mastodon\|Mastodon]] account